-The Network is directed by a Reference Group, the members of which are drawn from a representative range of Specialist Homelessness funded services.
-The Network has a funded Co-ordinator (Networker) to implement plans and projects of the EHN.
+The EHN is directed by a Governance Group, the members of which are drawn from a representative range of funded Specialist Homelessness Services (SHS) and are members of the Eastern Homelessness Service System Alliance (EHSSA).
+The Network has a funded Statewide Homelessness Network Coordinator (SHNC) to implement plans and projects of the EHN.

 Eastern Homelessness Service System Alliance (EHSSA)

 The EHSSA is a partnership comprising of members committed to achieving better outcomes for people experiencing homelessness and/or family violence.
-Membership is open to all homelessness and family violence agencies in the Eastern region
+Membership is open to all specialist homelessness and family violence funded services in the Eastern region

-- To bring together relevant agencies to achieve an agreed vison and mission
+- bring together relevant agencies to achieve an agreed vison and mission

 - Build on consistency and quality for service delivery practice amongst member agencies

-- Make evidence based recommendations to the Department of Health & Human Services regional office and Housing and Community Building Division about responses to service gaps.
+- Make evidence based recommendations to the Department Families Fairness and Housing (DFFH) and Homes Victoria about responses to service gaps.

 - Monitor service provision (via data collection and/or client satisfaction reviews) through the establishment and feedback of EHSSA working groups for the purposes of identifying gaps and opportunities for enhancement in service provision.